 Luckily, you can still enjoy awe-inspiring views of Mt.
 Fuji from many areas around the mountain itself, easily accessible by car.
+After all, visiting this iconic mountain is definitely one of the best things to do around Tokyo.
 Renting a car is simple in Japan (price comparison here), but you must have an International Driver’s Permit (almost all places require this document to drive with a foreign license).
 If you’re not used to driving on the left side of the road, don’t fear.
 Driving around the much lesser populated Mt.
 Fuji/Hakone, as opposed to Tokyo, will make this an enjoyable experience and after awhile, you’ll get the hang of it just fine.
 Plan for about 2 days to see most of the sights around Mt.
 Fuji.

 It is best to have your home-base in nearby Hakone (and pick your car up in Odawara, reached by a direct train from Tokyo).
 Furthermore, most of the accommodation in Hakone have on-site onsens, naturally occurring hot springs, perfect for relaxing after a long day of driving and sightseeing.
 I stayed at Hakone Emblem Flow and it was one of the best places I have ever stayed in (not just in Japan, anywhere!).